omgnetwork/elixir-omg/docs/dex_design.md

 * Atomic settlement where multiple orders are resolved simultaneously, such as options markets

 * Settlement of implied orders.
-Implied orders are necessary for the OmiseGO core user story.
+Implied orders are necessary for the OMG Network core user story.
 Implied orders enable the exchange of two assets that do not directly trade against one another.
 For example,

     * A user has Burger tokens and a cafe accepts Coffee tokens